Risk reward ratio (RR) is the “holy grail” of trading. Risk reward ratio Quadrants identify where you actually belong in your trading business.

 In simple terms, the risk reward ratio is a measure of how much you are risking in a trade for what amount of profit.

 Take a look at the illustration below;

-Risk Reward ratio Quadrant 1
+Risk Reward ratio Quadrants 1

 High Risk+ Low Reward = Negative Risk reward ratio.

 Their goal is just to make money instead proper trading.
 So what usually happens is that they close out profits very fast with fear of then turning to losses.

 A negative risk reward ratio means you are risking more and making too little.

 The inevitable result in this case is margin call and ultimately loss of all the funds.
 In short, ‘account blown’.